Concourse¶

 file you might have some extra work ahead.
 If this is your case, keep reading.

-If you are not using Vault for your pipeline ((params))
+If you are not using a secrets manager (like K8s) for your pipeline ((params))

 , you could provide them via one of the following methods.